Bayern play Liverpool, Napoli to face Atletico in Audi Cup

-BERLIN Bayern Munich will take on Liverpool and Atletico Madrid will face Napoli in the pre-season Audi Cup in Munich on Aug.
+BERLIN (Reuters) - Bayern Munich will take on Liverpool and Atletico Madrid will face Napoli in the pre-season Audi Cup in Munich on Aug.
 1, the German champions said on Thursday.

 The four-team tournament will be played over two days with the winners of the pairings advancing to the Aug.
 2 final.